cesarnml/aws-certified-cloud-practioner-guide/MyNotes.md

 - `Service Health Dashboard` - Shows the health status of all AWS services (is my system down?)
 - `Personal Health Dashboard` - Published availability status of services relevant to your workloads
   - Personalized view of service health
-  - Proactive notificaitons
+  - Proactive notifications
-  - Detail torubleshooting guidance
+  - Detail troubleshooting guidance
   - Integration and automation (integrates with CloudWatch events and can launch Lambdas to automate solutions)
   - Aggregate health events across AWS Organizations